 - Post-traumatic stress disorder - Victims of abuse often face post-traumatic stress disorder (PTSD).
 This condition may bring about flashbacks, anxiety, and extreme terror.

-- Force injuries – Some victims of abuse face injuries to their genitals caused by force.
+- Force injuries - Some victims of abuse face injuries to their genitals caused by force.
 Physical bruising, scraping, and cutting of the exterior and interior genitals may result from forced sexual contact.
 Splitting of the skin or cutting may require surgeries for proper healing.
 These injuries sometimes make it more difficult to urinate.
-Some women experience abdominal pain with these injuries.
+In addition, some women experience abdominal pain with these injuries.

 - Bruising - Bruising may result from blunt force to the genitals or any other part of the body affected by the abuse.
 Discoloration and pain are the most common symptoms associated with bruising.

-- Restraint injuries – Marks left behind by ligatures, hands, or other restraining devices can be quite painful.
-If the perpetrator uses restraint against the throat, the victim may experience a fracture.
+- Restraint injuries - Marks left behind by ligatures, hands, or other restraining devices can be quite painful.
+Moreover, if the perpetrator uses restraint against the throat, the victim may experience a fracture.

 - Anxiety - Victims of sexual abuse may feel intense anxiety about certain people, places, and activities.
 Others may have generalized anxiety, sometimes delving into panic disorder.
 These conditions may require therapy sessions or medication to address.
 For some victims, the anxiety never subsides.